kivishdev/charging-station-app/README.md

 ## Day 4:
 Added user registration functionality to the frontend:
-Created a Register.vue component in frontend/src/views/Register.vue with a form to register new users, integrated with the existing /api/auth/register backend endpoint.
+Created a Register.vue component with a form to register new users, integrated with the existing backend endpoint.
-Updated frontend/src/router/index.js to include the /register route.
+Updated to include the /register route.
-Updated the login page (frontend/src/views/LoginView.vue) to include a link to the registration page, and added a link in Register.vue to navigate back to the login page.
+Updated the login page to include a link to the registration page, and added a link in Register.vue to navigate back to the login page.

+# Day 5
+Improved the UI according to modern layouts.
+Faced all the backend API's not working on Day 4 so Removed all the errors and make sure they run as intented.
+Added Filters for the ChargingStations.
+Removed the Autofill via localstorage that used to happen in login and registers pages.

 ## Contributing:
 This is a personal project for learning purposes.
 Contributions are not expected, but feel free to fork the repository and experiment!